What Does a Retaining Wall Do?

 - Add a seat wall, steps or pilasters.

 - Incorporate the natural landscape, with large or lichen-encrusted boulders.

-- Poured concrete retaining walls have a smooth sleek and modern look, while still being cost effective.
+- Create a smooth sleek and modern look with poured concrete, while still being cost effective.

 - Use a hewn stone cap to overlay the building material.
 You can add different colors geometric patterns.

-- Jogged retaining walls break up the shape into a zigzag pattern of connected l-shapes.
+- Break up the shape of the wall with a zigzag pattern of connected l-shapes.
 They can also be more functional if you use the area for sitting.

 Make Your Investment Last